shivasingh0007/Propelius/README.md

 In this project two models are created

+# This project is built using Ubuntu OS

 # model.py of Basic Details

 1. User Model :-this model is custome model which is use for Register New User.